tracetheheat/tracetheheat.github.io/research.md

 permalink: /research/
 ---

 I'm focusing on various mobility and transport policies, the mechanisms of their implementations and background of their formulations.
-Especially the fare-free public transport policy and micromobility shared services.
+Especially the fare-free public transport policy, micromobility shared services and recently also food waste mittigation practises.

-Also, I write Fare-free public transport policy newsletter.
-Join <a href="https://ffpt.substack.com/p/coming-soon?r=4z2ja&utm_campaign=post&utm_medium=web&utm_source=copy"> the list of subscribers!</a>

 # Publications
 ## Articles
+Fiedeń, Ł., & Štraub, D. (2023).
+The importance of ticket price in public transport in nonmetropolitan rural areas in Poland.
+Bulletin of Geography.
+Socio-Economic Series, 59, 57–68.
+DOI:[10.12775/bgss-2023-0004] (https://doi.org/10.12775/bgss-2023-0004)

 Pistelok, P., & Štraub, D. (2022).
 It is time to get virtual: limitations of shared e-scooter mobility points, case study in Cracow (Poland).
 Geografie, 127 (1), 1–29.
 DOI: [10.37040/geografie2022127010001](https://doi.org/10.37040/geografie2022127010001)

 Pistelok, P., & Štraub, D. (2021).
 Evaluation of the Road Policy in the Light of Vision Zero in Jaworzno, Poland.